masonmei/java-agent/README.md

 * Arcus, Memcached, Redis

 ## Quick Start
-You may run a sample Pinpoint instance in your own machine by running four simple scripts for each components: Collector, Web, Sample TestApp, HBase.
+You may run a sample Apm instance in your own machine by running four simple scripts for each components: Collector, Web, Sample TestApp, HBase.

-Once the components are running, you should be able to visit http://localhost:28080 to view the Pinpoint Web UI, and http://localhost:28081 to generate transactions on the Sample TestApp.
+Once the components are running, you should be able to visit http://localhost:28080 to view the Apm Web UI, and http://localhost:28081 to generate transactions on the Sample TestApp.

-For details, please refer to the [quick-start guide](quickstart/README.md "Pinpoint quick-start guide").
+For details, please refer to the [quick-start guide](quickstart/README.md "Apm quick-start guide").

 ## Installation
 **Build Requirements**